dassujan/STANDARD-SIX/UNIT:COMPUTER.md

 ## Section 1: Categories of Computers

 **Introduction:**
-Just as you need a specific bat for cricket or a particular racquet for tennis, different types of computers are made for different purposes.
-Their differences lie in size, speed, storage capacity, and cost.
+Different computers are designed for various purposes, differing in size, speed, storage capacity, and cost.

 ### 1.1 Microcomputers
 - **Definition:**
   Microcomputers are small computers that work on a single microprocessor (a small chip that acts like the computer’s brain).